ebikatsudon/VTubeStudio/Multiplayer.md

 ## Are there any limitations?
 For example for item/model sizes or Live2D items?

-:Blank:
-> :sparkles: **Are there any limitations?
-For example for item/model sizes or Live2D items?**

 Currently, there are a few limitations in place, but you are unlikely to run into them if you use VNet normally.
 * **[1]:** You can load any number of items, Live2D items or models.
 * **[2]:** Any item/model you load can have at most 120 files.